 "Why is García Luna being prosecuted and Calderón is not?
-He was García Luna's boss, partners... and he destroyed my life," said Avila, who asserted that the crime for which she spent more than five years in jail was fabricated.
+He was García Luna's boss, partner... and he destroyed my life," said Avila, who asserted that the crime for which she spent more than five years in jail was fabricated.

 In the interview, Sandra Avila said that after she was sentenced to prison on charges of helping a drug trafficker, her mother died so, she said, the former president of Mexico took away her freedom and also part of her family.

 "I lost my mother because of that arrest warrant, I lost many years in prison, I lost many things and I entered a place of suffering that I do not wish on anyone," she said.

 The Queen of the Pacific is on TikTok

 Sandra Ávila Beltrán, known as "La Reina del Pacífico" (The Queen of the Pacific), reappeared on social networks, where she now boasts about her life after being released from prison, where she was imprisoned for drug trafficking.

 Ávila Beltrán became famous when she was arrested in 2007 when was accused of the crime of illicit resources.
 At the time, "The Queen of the Pacific" smiled when she was captured, which caused all kinds of speculation.